BlackZork/pacnewhelper/README.md

 1. Copy ./out directory to root@server
 1. Run update.sh to update configuration files.
 1. Restart and check all services where confiugration was updated.
+1. (Optionally) use clear_cache.sh to remove all old packages from cache directories.
+This script will leave the last version needed for next update

 Scripts can be also used on the same machine - without copying between server and workstation.

-TODO:

-clean_cache.sh - script that will remove all cached packages excluding ones needed for collect.sh (last two downloaded versions)